ViewComponent/view_component/README.md

 #### Code Coverage

-Many common Ruby code coverage tools cannot properly handle coverage of views, making it difficult to audit how thorough our tests are and leading to gaps in our test suite.
+Common Ruby code tools do not handle views which makes it difficult to test for auditing thoroughness.

 #### Data Flow